 OVERVIEW: The Alfred P. Sloan Foundation focuses its grantmaking on the areas of science, technology, engineering, mathematics, and economic performance.
-Within their Public Understanding of Science, Technology, & Economics program they seek to bridge the gap between the sciences and the humanities by supporting the use of books, film, radio, television, theater, and new media to help translate scientific issues for the public through the "synergistic use of media."
+Within its Public Understanding of Science, Technology, & Economics program it seeks to bridge the gap between the sciences and the humanities by supporting the use of books, film, radio, television, theater, and new media to help translate scientific issues for the public through the "synergistic use of media."

-IP TAKE: The Sloan Foundation's main goal is to increase awareness of science and technology themes and ideas, so any creative or journalistic project must have this as its central motivation.
+IP TAKE: The Sloan Foundation seeks to increase awareness of science and technology themes and ideas, so any creative or journalistic project must have this as its central motivation.

-Some specific grants by Sloan in recent years under their Public Understanding of Science, Technology, & Economics program include $417,000 over 24 months to the San Fransisco Film Society; $315,000 over 36 months to the American Film Institute for screenwriting and production of science and technology films by the top film students; and $550,000 over 24 months to National Public Radio Inc. to support "Planet Money's coverage of economics via multimedia journalism and enterprise radio journalism."
-Lists of recent projects, including books, supported by the foundation can be found on its website.
+Some past grants by Sloan under its Public Understanding of Science, Technology, & Economics program include $417,000 over 24 months to the San Francisco Film Society; $315,000 over 36 months to the American Film Institute for screenwriting and production of science and technology films by the top film students; and $550,000 over 24 months to National Public Radio Inc. to support "Planet Money's coverage of economics via multimedia journalism and enterprise radio journalism."
+Lists of recent projects, including books, film, and new media, supported by the foundation can be found on its website.

-Sloan breaks all their funding into research and non-research grants, and then further divides those categories into requests for $125,000 or less and requests for more than $125,000.
+Sloan divides all its funding into research and non-research grants, and then further divides those categories into requests for $125,000 or less and requests for more than $125,000.
 There are separate proposal guidelines for each.
-Their Public Understanding of Science, Technology, & Economics program obviously falls under non-research grants.
+The Public Understanding of Science, Technology, & Economics program falls under non-research grants.

-In order to begin the process, your organization must submit a Letter of Inquiry that details the purpose of your project and gives a rough estimate of the cost and duration of the project.
-There are no deadlines for these letters and if your organization is contacted, you can proceed to submit a proposal.
-The website provides an assortment of tips and guidelines to help you with this process.
+In order to begin the process, grant seekers’ organizations must submit a Letter of Inquiry that details the project’s purpose and gives a rough estimate of the cost and duration of the project.
+There are no deadlines for these letters and if an organization is contacted, it can proceed to submit a proposal.
+The website provides an assortment of tips and guidelines to help with this process.

-In the areas of radio and television, Sloan tends to gives fewer grants to small projects.
-Most of their grants in these mediums are to established programming like NOVA and NPR shows, but that doesn't mean they aren't open to other possibilities; it just might help to be better connected if you're seeking help in these areas.
-Film and books are more of an open field when it comes to Sloan, and they've partnered with the Tribeca Film Institute, the Sundance Institute, and others to provide additional funding avenues, so it's worth investigating through the website what partnerships exist to realize all your options.
+In the areas of radio and television, Sloan gives fewer grants to small projects.
+Most of its grants in these mediums support established programming like NOVA and NPR shows, but that does not mean they are not open to other possibilities; however, it helps for grant seekers seeking help in these areas to be better connected.
+Film and books are more of an open field.
+Sloan has partnered with the Tribeca Film Institute, the Sundance Institute, and others to provide additional funding avenues.
+It is worth investigating through the website what partnerships exist to realize all your options.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)